Out of Babylon into Canaan

 A Sermon on Ezekiel 36:24Read more

-What is the Gospel and how does it reveal God's glory?
-Listen to Dr. Martyn Lloyd-Jones as he teaches from Ezekiel 36:24 how our blindness to the truth about sin is what enables us to continue in it.
-God's punishment of sin is very clear.
-The Gospel comes in where all hope seems lost.
-God set out to restore His own name that man profaned.
-This is not merely an act of morality and kindness, nor is it the choice of man, it is entirely the work of God.
-Learn of the immense distance between the depth of our sin and the height of God's glory.
-God deserves the praise of ten thousand tongues!
-Nothing less than the power of God can such amazing work; all of humanity could not conjure up enough power to make one single person a Christian.
-We must stand in the power of God, rather than the wisdom of man.
-Have God's hands been working on you?
+What is the gospel and how does it reveal God’s glory?
+In this sermon on Ezekiel 36:24 titled “Out of Babylon into Canaan,” Dr. Martyn Lloyd-Jones teaches how one’s blindness to the truth about sin is what enables them to continue in it.
+God’s punishment of sin is very clear.
+The gospel comes in where all hope seems lost.
+God set out to restore His own name that humanity profaned.
+This is not merely an act of morality and kindness, nor is it the choice of anyone; it is entirely the work of God.
+Learn of the immense distance between the depth of sin and the height of God’s glory.
+God deserves the praise of ten thousand tongues.
+Nothing less than the power of God can do such amazing work; all of humanity could not conjure up enough power to make one single person a Christian.
+All must stand in the power of God, rather than the wisdom of humanity.
 The first thing the world needs to be delivered from is their ignorance of God.
-Sin puts us in the wrong relationship with God, but salvation restores us to what ought to be.
-Man was made for paradise.
-Where do you stand?
+Sin puts people in the wrong relationship with God, but salvation restores them to what ought to be as humanity was made for paradise.

 Additional Scripture Translations

 24For I will take you from the nations, and gather you from all the lands; and I will bring you into your own land.

 24For I will take you from among the heathen, and gather you out of all countries, and will bring you into your own land.